Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 Ian chuckled.
 He was *pretty* sure Morwk was just taking the piss, rather than being genuinely bitter.
 "This is fine."

 "Excellent.
-The sooner we get loaded up and repaired, the sooner we can get out of here…"
+The sooner we get loaded up and repaired, the sooner we can get out of here..."

 "You think we’ll get out of here before the House arrives?"
 Dora asked, following Ian as they headed for the parts storage.